yusrak2/05-cw-game-water-quest/README.md

 ### Visual Styling

 - Add **charity: water branding**

   - Use the provided logo
   - Use the [charity: water brand guidelines](https://drive.google.com/file/d/1ct4zYRIwHAtxoNQoeaVwWYPdnruSC6sr/view) to stay on-brand with colors and styling
+  - Add styling rules to ensure your game layout adjusts well across different screen sizes

 These are the minimum requirements, but if you'd like an additional challenge go ahead and give the LevelUps a shot!
 For example, you could add logic to decrease the user's score if they miss a jerry can.
 Have fun and make the game your own!